TravelModellingGroup/Documentation/tmg-documentation/tutorials/Rust/index.md

 The main page will then give you the terminal command lines needed to install Rust depending on your system and machine configurations.

 ### Installing Rust on Windows:
-On Windows will provide excecuable files you can directly download from the website and then double click to install.
+On Windows, the application is distributed as a downloadable executable file.
+After downloading it from the website, you can install it by double‑clicking the file.

-With respect to Windows you may need to instal some additioanl dependices like the C++ development environment which you can easily download from the Visual Studio environment.
+### Installing Rust on Linux:

-### Installing Rust on Linux command
+On Linux, the application gives you a command you can copy paste into your terminal and click enter to run.
 ```
 curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh
 ```

 ## Cargo

-Cargo is Rust’s official efficient build system and package manager.
-Cargo is responsible for installing and managing packages  for a given project.
-Cargo makes it easy to create, manage and build Rust projects.
+Cargo is Rust’s official build system and package manager, providing an efficient way to install, manage, and compile project dependencies.
+It streamlines the process of creating, organizing, and building Rust projects.
-The following commands are useful:
+The following commands are particularly useful:

 To create a new project that will create a folder with the base template files:
 ```> cargo new hello_world